44 natural soap colorants reveal many ways to color your homemade soap naturally, along with ideas for exfoliation, antioxidants, and more!

 - Orange Juice: (use in place of water in lye/water solution) beige to light orange colors; lowers pH of soap

 - Pumice: gives gray color; good for exfoliating (find it here)

-- Rose pink clay: produces brownish pink color; draws out impurities in skin (find it here)
+- Rose pink clay: produces brownish pink color; draws out impurities in the skin (find it here)

 - Safflower petals: produces yellow to orange color (find it here)

 - Saffron: results in yellow color